JMarkstrom/wla/index.rst

 2. Right-click **Software Installation** and slect :guilabel:`New` > :guilabel:`Package...`

-3. Browse and select the SafeNet Windows Logon Agent MSI file (**SafeNet Authentication Service Agent for Win 8-10-2012-2016 x64.msi**) from the previously created shared folder
+3. Browse and select the SafeNet Windows Logon Agent MSI file from the previously created shared folder

 4. In **Deploy Software** pop up, select :guilabel:`Advanced` and click :guilabel:`OK`